 What sorts of technologies are other departments using to meet their needs, and is there any opportunity for overlap?

-For example, an admissions and enrollment software solution will not only keep candidate information organized, but will also help you handle contracts and registration, track key performance metrics, and build reports.
-The best solutions also offer API integrations with other software your school may already use, like Blackbaud, Diamond Mind, FACTS management, SSAT, and more.
+For example, school admissions software will not only keep candidate information organized, but will also help you handle contracts and registration, track key performance metrics, and build reports.
+The best student enrollment management systems also offer API integrations with other software your school may already use, like Blackbaud, Diamond Mind, FACTS management, SSAT, and more.

 It’s also a good idea to fully educate yourself on any software or tools you’re interested in implementing so you can make an airtight case.
 For example, knowing what a CRM can do and being able to explain its benefits will help earn buy-in from senior stakeholders.

 Don’t Back Down

 Finally, recognize the value you bring to the team and be prepared to explain your achievements to others, too.
 Consider compiling data to show your progress and your results.
 If you’re asking for a larger budget or you want the school to invest in admissions and enrollment management technology to make your job easier, provide projections and plans.
 Explain how you will be more efficient and how that efficiency will help contribute to overarching organizational objectives.

 As someone largely responsible for steering the direction of the school, you deserve a set at the table.
 It’s up to you to demand it.